huggingface/huggingface_hub/docs/source/en/package_reference/environment_variables.md

 ### HF_HUB_OFFLINE

-If set, no HTTP calls will me made when trying to fetch files.
-Only files that are already cached will be accessed.
-This is useful in case your network is slow and you don't care about having absolutely the latest version of a file.
+If set, no HTTP calls will me made to the Hugging Face Hub.
+If you try to download files, only the cached files will be accessed.
+If no cache file is detected, an error is raised This is useful in case your network is slow and you don't care about having the latest version of a file.

+If `HF_HUB_OFFLINE=1` is set as environment variable and you call any method of [`HfApi`], an [`~huggingface_hub.utils.OfflineModeIsEnabled`] exception will be raised.

 **Note:** even if the latest version of a file is cached, calling `hf_hub_download` still triggers a HTTP request to check that a new version is not available.
 Setting `HF_HUB_OFFLINE=1` will skip this call which speeds up your loading time.

 ### HF_HUB_DISABLE_IMPLICIT_TOKEN